-In February 2004, we entered into employment agreements with Alan G. Bunte and Louis F. Miceli.
-Each of these agreements had an initial term ending on March 31, 2005 and automatically extends for additional one-year terms unless either party to the agreement elects, at least 30 days prior to the expiration of a term, to terminate the agreement.
-The agreements with Messrs.
-Bunte and Miceli provide that the annual salary of each shall be subject to annual review by our chief executive officer or his designee, and also provides that each shall be eligible for annual non-equity incentive plan compensation with a target bonus potential equal to a percentage of the officer's base salary.
-The agreements with Messrs.
-Bunte and Miceli each provide that these officers shall be entitled to participate in the employee benefits plans in which our other executives may participate.
-If we terminate the employment of either of these officers for any reason other than for cause or death, each of the agreements provide that, for a one-year period, the terminated officer will be entitled to receive his then-current base salary (either in equal bi-weekly payments or a lump sum payment, at our discretion) and we will be required to continue paying the premiums for the officer's and his dependents' health insurance coverage.
-In addition, the terminated officer will be entitled to any other amounts or benefits previously accrued under our then applicable employee benefit plans, incentive plans or programs.
-If we terminate Messrs.
-Bunte's or Miceli's employment by reason of death or disability, each executive officer will be entitled to any compensation earned but not yet paid.
-Each agreement provides that, during his term of employment with us and for a period of one year following any termination of employment with us, the officer may not participate, directly or indirectly, in any capacity whatsoever, within the United States, in a business in competition with us, other than beneficial ownership of up to one percent of the outstanding stock of a publicly held company.
-In addition, neither of these officers may solicit our employees or customers for a period of one year following any termination of employment with us.
+In February 2004, we entered into employment agreements with Alan G. Bunte.
+This agreement had an initial term ending on March 31, 2005 and automatically extends for additional one-year terms unless either party to the agreement elects, at least 30 days prior to the expiration of a term, to terminate the agreement.
+The agreement with Mr. Bunte provides that his annual salary shall be subject to annual review by our chief executive officer or his designee, and also provides that he shall be eligible for annual non-equity incentive plan compensation with a target bonus potential equal to a percentage of Mr. Bunte's base salary.
+The agreement with Mr. Bunte provides that he shall be entitled to participate in the employee benefits plans in which our other executives may participate.
+If we terminate the employment of Mr. Bunte for any reason other than for cause or death, the agreement provides that, for a one-year period, Mr. Bunte will be entitled to receive his then-current base salary (either in equal bi-weekly payments or a lump sum payment, at our discretion) and we will be required to continue paying the premiums for his and his dependents' health insurance coverage.
+In addition, Mr. Bunte will be entitled to any other amounts or benefits previously accrued under our then applicable employee benefit plans, incentive plans or programs.
+If we terminate Mr. Bunte's employment by reason of death or disability, he will be entitled to any compensation earned but not yet paid.
+The agreement provides that, during his term of employment with us and for a period of one year following any termination of employment with us, Mr. Bunte may not participate, directly or indirectly, in any capacity whatsoever, within the United States, in a business in competition with us, other than beneficial ownership of up to one percent of the outstanding stock of a publicly held company.
+In addition, Mr. Bunte may not solicit our employees or customers for a period of one year following any termination of employment with us.